JASDF Iruma Air Base Open Day 2019: Aviation Photography

 Final thoughts and tips for next time

 JASDF Iruma Open Day 2019 was a brilliantly entertaining event.
 My only real complaint was the chaotic exit, a result of poor crowd management and a lack of clear pathways.
 A few more staff directing traffic would have made a world of difference.
 Hopefully, that’s something they can improve for next time.
 Other than that, the show was spectacular.
 I can’t wait for the next one.
+To see more, look at [Iruma Air Show 2024: Canon R5 Field Test].

 Hey, if you want to see some of Japan’s ground forces, read our JGSDF Public Information Center article.
-Those photos have some heavy metal in them!
+Those photos have heavy metal in them!

 A Kawasaki T4 taxis on a runway.